 This usually goes on for several hours and may also include the male nipping at the female’s tail and fins.

 For obvious reasons, this behavior is often confused with fighting.

 Goldfish egg release and fertilization

-Eventually, when the female becomes so tired that she cannot continue the chase, she will release all of her eggs.
+Eventually, when the female becomes so tired that she cannot continue the chase, she will release her eggs.
 Many of the eggs will stick to the walls of the tank and to the plants.

-This can make the whole tank look cloudy, but don’t worry, it’s perfectly normal and you should not perform a water change!
+This can make the whole tank look cloudy, but don’t worry, it’s perfectly normal and you should not perform a water change.

 Fertilized goldfish eggs

-Healthy fertilized eggs should be clear in color, while unfertilized eggs will usually develop fungus, which turns them white.
+Whereas unfertilized eggs will often develop fungus, which turns them white.
 Remove any white, unfertilized eggs from the tank, in order to avoid polluting the water.

 Goldfish egg development and hatching